 Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
 This is to ensure that their contribution to the Board remains informed and relevant.
-The Company organised a training seminar for the Directors in April 2015 which was presented by representatives from a renowned professional firm covering the key changes to the CG Code in relation to risk management and internal controls, and cyber security.
+The Company organised a training seminar for the Directors in April 2016 which was presented by representatives from a renowned professional firm covering the topic "Environmental, Social and Governance Reporting".

-All Directors have provided to the Company a record of the training they received during the year ended 30 June 2015, which includes attending seminars, giving talks at seminars and/or reading materials relevant to the Company's business or to the Directors' duties and responsibilities.
+All Directors have provided to the Company a record of the training they received during the year ended 30 June 2016, which includes attending seminars, giving talks at seminars and/or reading materials relevant to the Company's business or to the Directors' duties and responsibilities.

-During the year ended 30 June 2015, the Directors participated in the following trainings:
+During the year ended 30 June 2016, the Directors participated in the following trainings: